Laurance S. Rockefeller Graduate Prize Fellowships

 Fellowship Information

-The GPF program recognizes and supports post-generals Princeton University graduate students with distinguished academic records (in any discipline) whose dissertation research centrally involves the critical study of human values.
+The GPF program recognizes and supports post-generals graduate students enrolled at Princeton University with distinguished academic records (in any discipline) whose dissertation research centrally involves the critical study of human values.
 In addition to providing tangible support, a main purpose is to enable scholars working on topics in human values to engage with each other both informally and in the yearlong faculty-led course, Dissertation Seminar, where they present their work in progress and participate in workshops on career development and placement.
-In 2023-24 this course will be taught by Elizabeth Harman, UCHV’s Director of Early Career Research.

-Graduate Prize Fellowships provide a stipend for twelve months.
-(In 2022-23, the stipend is $48,000 and may be adjusted for next year.)
+Graduate Prize Fellowships provide a “premium” stipend for their departmental division, for twelve months.
+(In 2023-24, the stipend is $50,400 for graduate students in the Humanities/Social Sciences divisions and $52,920 for students in the Natural Sciences/Engineering.
+These stipend rates may be adjusted for next year.)
 The stipend replaces the student’s University fellowship stipend during the Graduate Prize Fellowship term.
-The fellowship (and thereby, the monthly stipend payments) ends following a successful final public oral examination, withdrawal, or other enrollment-terminating event, regardless of when it occurs during the fellowship year.
+The fellowship (and thereby, the monthly stipend payment) will end following a successful final public oral examination, withdrawal, or other enrollment-terminating event, regardless of when such an event occurs during the academic year.

 Selection Criteria

 The principal considerations in the selection of fellows will be the promise of excellence in an applicant’s dissertation work, the applicant’s capacity to contribute constructively to the fellows’ group and the likelihood that participation in the program will help to shape and improve the applicant’s dissertation.
-Accordingly, preference is given to applicants who are in relatively early stages of work on their dissertations.
-We do not typically accept students for the fellowship who would be beyond their fifth year of enrollment during the fellowship year; if your circumstances have been unusual in some way, please let us know in your application.
-Fellows are expected to be enrolled and in residence during the 2023-24 academic year; those who intend to do fieldwork or research away from Princeton for extended periods of time in 2023-24 are not eligible.
+Accordingly, substantial preference will be given to applicants who are in relatively early stages of work on their dissertation; the application asks students who would be in their sixth or later year of enrollment (when the fellowship would be held) to explain exceptional circumstances in order to be considered eligible.
+Fellows are expected to be enrolled and in residence during the 2024-25 academic year; those who intend to do fieldwork or research away from Princeton for extended periods of time in 2024-25 are not eligible.

 Application Instructions

 Please log in to apply using your Princeton username and password.
-Applicants must provide the following supporting materials:
+Applicants must provide the following supporting materials (note that the research statement is the most important element of the application you submit, and that it should fully explain the dissertation project):

-The deadline for submission of all applicant materials is Friday, February 17, 2023, for fellowships beginning September 2023.
-Faculty letters of recommendation are due on Tuesday, February 21, 2023 (please make sure your recommenders are made aware of their deadline before your application is submitted, given the short timeframe between the two due dates).
-The names of the recipients of the Graduate Prize Fellowships will be announced in May 2023.
+The deadline for submission of all applicant materials is Monday, February 19, 2024, for fellowships beginning September 2024.
+Faculty letters of recommendation are due on Friday, February 23, 2024.
+Please make sure your recommenders are made aware of their deadline before your application is submitted, given the short timeframe between the two due dates.
+The names of the recipients of the Graduate Prize Fellowships will be announced in May 2024.

 Note on teaching, RA and RGS work during tenure of a Graduate Prize Fellowship: